braydie/HowToBeAProgrammer/2-Intermediate/Judgment/04-How to Make a Buy vs Build Decision.md

 - What portion of what you buy will you need?
 - What is the cost of evaluating the integration?
 - What is the cost of integration?
-- What is the cost of evaluating the integration?
 - Will buying increase or decrease long term maintenance costs?
 - Will building it put you in a business position you don't want to be in?